RobSenseTech/Phenix_DevKit_SD_file/README.md

 ## Quick Start

-PC Develop environment Ubuntu 16.04
+For PC Develop environment, it should be Ubuntu 16.04

 ### Ubuntu Core